bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 The figure above shows the main parts of a Bitcoin transaction.
 Each transaction has at least one input and one output.
 Each :term:`input` spends the satoshis paid to a previous output.
 Each :term:`output` then waits as an Unspent Transaction Output (UTXO) until a later input spends it.
 When your Bitcoin wallet tells you that you have a 10,000 satoshi balance, it really means that you have 10,000 satoshis waiting in one or more UTXOs.

-Each transaction is prefixed by a four-byte :ref:`transaction version number <term-transaction-version-number>` which tells Bitcoin peers and miners which set of rules to use to validate it.
+Each transaction is prefixed by a four-byte :term:`transaction version number` which tells Bitcoin peers and miners which set of rules to use to validate it.
 This lets developers create new rules for future transactions without invalidating previous transactions.

 .. figure:: /img/dev/en-tx-overview-spending.svg
    :alt: Spending An Output